The author was raised around horses her entire life. She works with rescued horses and horses that just need a

 The Paint Horse's flashy colors and markings bring tons of attention to the arena no matter what class or road they are on.
 They are fast runners and great turners.
 They are mostly low-maintenance, even-tempered horses.
 Paint Horses are the easiest to train and a good breed for any rider.

 3. Quarter Horse

 Much like Paints, Quarter Horses are an even-tempered breed, which makes training relatively easy.
 They vary in color and can have paint markings sometimes.
 Quarter Horses often have their own shows that include speed events.

 The Appaloosa is a lovely breed of horse that has its own racing events.
-A good breed for kids.
+This is a good breed for kids.